shausoftware/REACT_GL/README.md

 # SHAU_GL
 Showcase built using React, Bootstrap and WebGL.
 It also serves as a simple WebGL development framework with GLSL error messages (see details on running in test mode).
 It's built using webpack allowing for quick local deployments.
 To run this locally first make sure you have Node installed then:

 navigate from the root directory to /src/main/js/static and extract bugatti.obj from bugatti.obj.gz and ironman.obj.gz.
+This si because the models are quite large and are zipped in the distribution

 gunzip bugatti.obj.gz